zenith110/Gofetch/README.md

 * Uses Selenium and Chromewebdriver to web scrape Instagram images.

 ### How to use:
+1) Install dependencies in the requirements.txt
-1) Create info and dblogin json files and load them in(either locally or on the cloud).
+2) Create info and dblogin json files and load them in(either locally or on the cloud).
-2) Run gofetch.py.
+3) Run gofetch.py.
-3) Use the commands however you wish.
+4) Use the commands however you wish.

 ## Gofetch bot
 ### Info: